FanaroEngineering/ogs_kbd_nav/README.md

 > You might experience the extension not working when you transition to a game page.
 In that case, simply refresh the page and it will most likely work again.

+If you don't want conflict with OGS' UI, prefer the WASD keys instead of the arrow keys.

 | Shortcut                          | Action                                          |
 | --------------------------------- | ----------------------------------------------- |
 | <kbd>Ctrl</kbd> + <kbd>m</kbd>    | Toggle the chat input box on a game page        |